How to Install Git on Arch Linux

 git log --oneline --graph --decorate

-For more Git operations including renaming Git branches, undoing Git commits, and clearing the Git cache, see the linked guides.
+For more Git operations, see the guides on switching Git branches, renaming Git branches, undoing Git commits, and clearing the Git cache.

 Enable Git Bash Completion on Arch Linux